Attention 5th Graders!

 Each year the United States Department of Justice (DOJ) takes time to commemorate the valiant and unselfish acts of the many organizations and individuals who bring our missing children home.
 Since 1983, May 25th has been designated as National Missing Children's Day.
 May 25th is the anniversary of when Etan Patz went missing in 1979.
 Every year DOJ sponsors a national poster contest and announces the winner at the annual National Missing Children's Day Ceremony in Washington, DC.
 The winner of this national contest, along with his or her teacher and parents, are brought to Washington, DC to attend a special ceremony being held on

 The Colorado Bureau of Investigation is the state contest manager for Colorado.
 The contest is open to all 5th grade students and you are invited to join us in our efforts to educate children across the country about safety issues.

-The 2021 National Missing Children's Day Poster Contest has started.
+The 2023 National Missing Children's Day Poster Contest has started.
 Fifth graders who are interested in participating can create a poster which includes the slogan, "Bringing Our Missing Children Home".
 Please see below flyer and application for further information and poster requirements.
-Posters need to be received at CBI by Monday, February 8, 2021.
+Posters need to be received at the CBI by Friday, February 10, 2023.
 The posters can be mailed to:Colorado Bureau of Investigation Attn: Poster Contest 690 Kipling St. Ste.
 4000 Lakewood, CO 80215